Deducteam/Logipedia/docs/import/contributing.md

+---
+layout: default
-# Adding new libraries to Logipedia
+title: Adding imported libraries to Logipedia
+---
 A library in Logipedia is made of two elements:
 - the encoding of the theory in which the library is expressed;
 - the library itself;
 - some Ocaml code to interpret faithfully the elements encoded so that the original structure remains.

-## Some Ocaml?
+**Some Ocaml?**
 The Ocaml code is used to, for instance, distinguish a lemma from a theorem.
 More generally, the structure of the input library can be found back thanks to term analysis.